mpiccmos/ait/docs/AITimeToken.md

 function pause() external
 ```

-_Function to pause all mint and transfers_
+_The owner has the authority to pause all mint and transfers for, e.g.,
+legal and regulatory compliance reasons._

 ### unpause